-Vaccinated pregnant women pass antibodies on to their babies, early research shows
+Vaccinated mothers pass covid antibodies to babies in utero and breastmilk, early studies show

 “The significance of generating a more robust IgA response is not totally clear,” said Edlow, assistant professor of obstetrics and gynecology at Harvard Medical School and maternal-fetal medicine attending physician at Massachusetts General Hospital.

-But, she added, “If moms are getting a better IgA boost from the Moderna vaccine, could that somehow translate into improved protection of their baby through breastmilk?
+But, she added, “if moms are getting a better IgA boost from the Moderna vaccine, could that somehow translate into improved protection of their baby through breastmilk?
 This is a question that needs to be examined.”

 Edlow said the researchers will soon study the effects of the Johnson & Johnson vaccine.